 How to Apply for an India Visa for U.S. Citizens

-1. Applying for an India Tourist Visa in your Country
+1. Getting an India Tourist Visa in the U.S. (* Recommended)

 Applying for the India Tourist Visa in your home country will guarantee you the maximum term of days for your stay in India.